ONSdigital/eq-questionnaire-runner/README.md

 CDN_ASSETS_PATH=
 ```

-Edit the Makefile to remove `build` from the run command.
+Edit the Makefile to remove `load-design-system-templates` from the build command.
 Should now look like this:

 ```
-run: link-development-env
-	pipenv run flask run
+build: load-schemas translate
 ```

-Run `make build` in the terminal to make sure you have the Design System templates loaded
+Run `make load-design-system-templates` in the terminal to make sure you have the Design System templates loaded

 Then edit the first line in the `templates/layout/_template.njk` file to remove the version number.
 Should now look like this: